Denjaa/extract_pages/README.md

 # extract_pages

-People are looking for a script that would be able to read int Portable Document File (PDF) as input and extract specific pages from it.
-The extra_pages script was developed to read in document from the user and give it an individual page number or a list of page numbers that need to be extracted.
+The following script is designed specifically to extra an individual page or list of pages from a Portable Document File (PDF).
+This script will help people to have a PDF document that will include only pages they need.
+For example person needs only page 20 from 200 long document it can be easily achieve using this script.

 To run script:
 1. Download script into a directory where the input exists